2 Assessment for family and friend carers

 Alternatively, you can ask us to send you a paper copy.

-Carers Support West Sussex will receive completed online and paper copies of self-assessments, as they carry out the majority of carers' assessments on our behalf.
-A member of their staff will contact you after you submit your form.
+Carers Support West Sussex carry out the majority of carers' assessments on our behalf.
+You can find their contact details on the downloadable or paper forms.

-If you provide unpaid care to a relative, friend or neighbour you are entitled to an assessment of your needs even if the person you care for has not been assessed, or is not receiving services from us.
-An assessment is free of charge.
+If you provide unpaid care to a relative, friend or neighbour you are entitled to an assessment of your needs even if the person you care for:

-If you have completed a carers' self-assessment, what you have told us will be included in your assessment.
+If you have already submitted a completed carers' self-assessment, we will include what you have told us when we assess you.